Eric Jaeger, RAC

 Crystal, her husband, and their 3 children reside in Prairieville.
 During her free time, Crystal volunteers as a CASA (Court Appointed Special Advocate) for children in need.

-Cody Gautreaux, RAC, CCS
+Cody Gautreaux, RAC, CC

 Chief Executive Officer and Managing Partner

 Cody is a Registered Addiction Counselor, Certified Clinical Supervisor, has credentials from EGALA as an equine assisted psychotherapist, and credentials in guided imagery.
 He originally received his Certified Addiction Treatment Counselor II (CATC II) accreditation in California.
 He has been working in the treatment field since 2000, and was afforded the opportunity to be a Primary Counselor at Power House in 2003.
 Cody continued his work at Power House, and became the Program Director in 2007.
 At the end of 2015 he was presented with an even better opportunity to become more committed to Power House, which he gracefully accepted.

 He felt that he should give back what was so freely given to him, which was his own personal sobriety.
 This is what he has committed himself to do for the rest of his life.
 His biggest passion is watching the young men “come to life” in their individual recovery processes.